Rollover image for specular LPE AOV

 It is also possible to output per light AOVs.
 Combining light groups with LPEs can be a powerful tool when compositing AOVs.
 By default, LPEs use all of the lights in the scene.
 We can limit the light contribution from single or multiple lights using light groups.

-- We also need to add a custom AOV with a "
+- We will add a custom AOV, for example, an "

 RGBA_" prefix.
-For example, the light group name for the blue rim light should be "
+The light group name for the blue rim light would therefore be "

 For light group AOVs, using